algos-soft/utility/.junie/guidelines.md

 └── test/
     └── java/
         └── it/algos/
+            ├── utility/
+            │   ├── nota/      # Tests for note components
-            └── schedule/   # Test classes for scheduling
+            │   └── schedule/  # Tests for scheduling components
+            └── vbase/      # Tests for base components
 ```

 ### Frontend Development
-- Vaadin 24.6.5 is used for the UI components
+- Vaadin 24.3.9 is used for the UI components (as specified in application.properties)
 - TypeScript is used for frontend components
 - Frontend resources are located in the `frontend/` directory
 - Vaadin Maven plugin handles frontend build process

+### MongoDB Configuration
+- Default database name: `utility` (configured in application.properties)
+- Auto index creation is enabled: `spring.data.mongodb.auto-index-creation=true`
+- Entity classes are annotated with `@Document(collection = "collectionName")`

 ### Troubleshooting
 - For MongoDB connection issues: verify `spring.data.mongodb.database` in application.properties
 - Enable debug logging: `logging.level.it.algos=DEBUG` in application.properties
 - Check application logs in `log/` directory
+- For Vaadin UI issues, check browser console for JavaScript errors

 ## Version Control
 - Branch naming: `feature/`, `fix/`, `refactor/`